atxmemo/atxmemo.github.io/_posts/2016-01-12-Banff-And-The-Canadian-Rockies.markdown

 <p>My first day in Banff I spent skiing in the Lake Louise Skii Resort.
 There are three major skii resorts in this area, but Lake Louise Resort was voted best skii resort in Canada of 2015 (3rd year in a row they win it) so I thought I should check that one out.<p>
 <p>I had always wanted to skii but Texas is simply not the place for it.
 I booked some private lessons and waited for my instructor to show and when she was 20 minutes late I went back to the front desk and asked what the deal was.
 Turns out they booked me with a girl who was not working that day.
 To make it up they offered to give me 2 extra hours for free!
 Which is great because skii lessons are EXPENSIVE.<p>

 <p>They assigned me another instructor, his name was Josh and he was from England.
-Josh was cool, he seemed genuinely interested in making sure I learned to skii with good technique.<p>
+Josh was cool and he seemed genuinely interested in making sure I learned to skii with good technique.<p>

 <p>After about an hour in the bunny hill (skii term for beginners hill) Josh thought I was ready to take on the mountain because of how quickly I picked up skiing.
-My athletic background made me feel very confident in the skiis.<p>
+My athletic background made me feel very confident in the skiis right from the start!<p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/banff/banff-5.jpg" style=" position: relative; left: 47px;">
 </a>
 <span class="caption text-muted">Josh and I going up the mountain in the chair lift.</span>

 <p>I had not fallen once in the bunny hill, so that gave me a huge confidence boost.
-Up in the mountain though, things got scary VERY quickly and looking back, I was quite naiive to feel so confident in my skii "skills".
+Up in the mountain though, things got scary VERY quickly and looking back, I was quite naive to feel so confident in my skii "skills".
 I remember picking up speed and not being able to stop and thinking to myself the words my Father told me before I left which were, ahem, very blunt; "You have never done that (skii) before, please be careful and don't fuck it up for yourself."<p>
-<p>I flew into the snow after my inability to control the skiis finally caught up tpo me, I fell really hard but luckily did not break anything.
+<p>I flew into the snow after my inability to control the skiis at high speeds caught up to me, I fell really hard but luckily stood up and everything felt alright.
 Josh said that was "gnarly" and that he was surprised I did not break anything (thanks I guess?)
-I think subconsciously I was in shock because after that I fell a dozen even on very simple turns I had mastered earlier.<p>
+I think subconsciously I was in shock because after that I fell a dozen times on very simple turns I had mastered earlier.<p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/banff/banff-9.jpg" style=" position: relative; left: 47px;">